christinalicence/stride/docs/README.md

 I'd like to generate some example plans for the homepage to give the user an idea of how they work.

 I'd like to change the meta tag refresh on the plan detail.html page to a javascript function to create a more seamless user experience.
 This would also involve a timer wheel to show that things are happening behind the scenes.

+I'd like to put proper email verification on to the program to improve security.

+8. ## Things I have learnt

+9. ## Concerns for the future/if I was to put this project live

+The thing that would worry me most about putting this project live is the potential for people to make lots of plans and build up the costs for using the AI API.